-When all’s said and done, though, there’s a reason that The Incredible Hulk is the MCU’s lowest grossing film – it’s simply not very good.
-It’s by far the weakest entry in the franchise, and the recasting of the character meant that Marvel were able to wipe the slate clean and skim over ever having to readdress the mess that was this film.
+When all’s said and done, though, there’s a reason that The Incredible Hulk is the MCU’s lowest-grossing film – it’s simply not very good.
+It’s by far the weakest entry in the franchise, and the recasting of the character meant that Marvel was able to wipe the slate clean and skim over ever having to readdress the mess that was this film.

 Summary: A bland mess of poorly scripted bad acting and visually unpleasant CGI, The Incredible Hulk is a film that will likely only ever be re-watched during MCU marathons.